Four layers. One civic infrastructure.

 Document Q&A

 AI-PoweredUpload any civic document — a bill, a budget, a regulation — and ask questions in plain English.
-The RAG pipeline chunks the document, generates vector embeddings, and retrieves relevant passages to answer your question with citations.
+The RAG pipeline chunks the document, generates vector embeddings, and retrieves relevant passages to answer with citations.

-- Upload and index documents with automatic chunking (1,000-character segments with overlap)
+- Upload and index documents with automatic chunking

 - Semantic search via 384-dimension vector embeddings (Transformers.js)